oldbros/library-template/README.md

 Oldbros template to start developing a library (npm package)

+High standarts for high-end quality javascript libraries development

+Docs, tests, coverage 90%, js powered with ts, types, lint and examples

+NodeJS 16+

-## Motivation
+## Description

 Up to date template for writing libraries.
-ES Modules
+ES Modules.

 Utilize typescript as JS extension - code typesafe, more readable and no way to use Questionable ts-specific features.
 Best from two worlds!
   - See examples in `src` folder.